 Every now and then, people with disabilities get overwhelmed and frustrated.
 If they’re your friend or family, this is the right time to show up for them and remind them about the good in them, their strengths, and how they are loved and needed.
 This shouldn’t be confused for patronizing.
 So be sure always to offer only real and genuine words of affirmation.
 We all need words of affirmation every once in a while.

 #5.
 Pay attention to their emotional and mental health

-If you notice a friend or family member is slipping into depression, anxiety or has a low self esteem that’s beginning to deeply affect them, advise them on joining a disability support group or talking to a licensed therapist for help.
-Sometimes, talking to people who can relate with your predicament makes you more comfortable and understood.
+If you notice a friend or family member is slipping into depression, anxiety, or has low self-esteem that’s beginning to affect them deeply, advise them on joining a disability support group or talking to a licensed therapist for help.
+Sometimes, talking to people who can relate to your predicament makes you more comfortable and understood.